whtns/chevreulProcess/inst/helpers/diffex.md

 # Differential expression

 Differential expression can be used to identify genes which vary significantly between two populations of cells.
-Testing is executed via `Seurat::FindMarkers` and can be specified to use several methods including:
+Testing is executed via `SingleCellExperiment::FindMarkers` and can be specified to use several methods including:
 1. Student's t-test
 2. Wilcoxon rank-sum test
 3. Likelihood ratio test assuming an underlying negative binomial distribution